The Crossing (Person of Interest): Plot

 Realizing that it was not the right bank, Simmons gives the torturers permission to kill Fusco and his son.
 The torturer lets Fusco have one final phone call with his kid as a hitman has been sent to kill him.
-Shaw arrives in time to kill the hitman and save his son, but in the process, she won't be able to save Fusco.
+Shaw arrives in time to kill the hitman and save his son, but because of this, she won't be able to save Fusco.
 Fusco uses his broken fingers to get rid of the handcuffs and strangles the torturer to death.
 In the morgue, Reese kills HR members while he distracts them and is shot in the shoulder as he escapes the morgue.
 Before a HR officer kills him, Reese reaches honest police officers, who arrest him for gun possession.
 Finch arrives and turns on the power, letting Carter take Quinn out of the building.

 By early morning, Carter brings Quinn to the federal building where he is arrested.
 This causes a chain of events as HR members are arrested although Simmons is still at large.
-Carter is reinstated as Detective, she reveals her knowledge of the Machine to Finch and Fusco thanks Shaw for saving his son.
+Carter is reinstated as Detective, and she reveals her knowledge of the Machine to Finch.
+Fusco thanks Shaw for saving his son.
 She also releases Reese and both leave the precinct at night just as Finch arrives to pick them up.
-Finch hears a payphone ringing and Simmons emerges, fatally shooting Reese and Carter before Carter returns fire, wounding him and forcing Simmons to leave.
-A wounded Reese stays alongside Carter, promising to take care of her son before she dies.
+Finch hears a payphone ringing and Simmons emerges, shooting Reese and Carter before Carter returns fire, wounding him and forcing Simmons to leave.
+A wounded Reese stays alongside a fatally-wounded Carter, promising to take care of her son before she dies.
 The episode ends with a grief-stricken Reese crying over Carter's body while Finch looks in horror.